StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 #### Events

-The Dynatrace check retrieves all events and their parameters from Dynatrace for the configured `relative_time` \(default 1 hour\).
-Retrieved events are available in the StackState Events Perspective and listed in the details pane of the StackState UI.
+The Dynatrace check retrieves all events and their parameters from Dynatrace for the configured `relative time` (default 1 hour).
+Retrieved events are available in the StackState Events Perspective as Health State changes and listed in the components details pane of the StackState UI.

 #### Metrics